-NBA News: Paul George Believes Kawhi Leonard And Himself Are The Best Duo In The NBA
+NBA News: Paul George Believes He And Kawhi Leonard Are The Best Duo In The NBA

 On paper, the duo of Kawhi Leonard and Paul George makes for a perfect match.
 It’s a rare pairing of two players capable of dominating on both ends of the floor.
 This offseason, the Los Angeles Clippers successfully lured the former after finding an agreement for the latter.
-The Clippers parted ways with a hefty package that includes Shai Gilgeous-Alexander, Danilo Gallinari, and a record haul of draft picks.
+The Clippers parted ways with a hefty trade package that included Shai Gilgeous-Alexander, Danilo Gallinari, and a record haul of draft picks.
 Leonard had made it clear to Steve Ballmer and Doc Rivers that he wanted George as his co-star, and they obliged, as reported by The Inquisitr.

 With the 2019-20 NBA season inching closer, the Clippers enter as one of the early favorites to win it all, thanks to their newest additions, as well as a core of versatile players.
 Clippers fans are now itching to see how all the pieces will fit together on the court, believing Leonard and George to be the best pairing around.

 “When you look at two guys that play both ends, two guys that can go and get a basket, two guys that can stop you from getting a basket, elite on both ends.
-I don’t see how you can beat that,” said George in regards to him and Leonard being the best duo in the NBA, according to the National Post.
+I don’t see how you can beat that,” said George in regards to he and Leonard being the best duo in the NBA, according to the National Post.

 "Elite on both ends, I don't see how you can beat that." ????@Yg_Trece tells @Powell2daPeople how he and Kawhi are the best duo in the NBA. pic.twitter.com/I1ldirBrBI